MessiDaGod/SqlFormatterExtension/README.md

 - `sqlStylist.alignAs` — pad spaces to align `AS` in SELECT lists (naive; off by default)

 ## Notes & Limitations

 - Uses [`sql-formatter`](https://www.npmjs.com/package/sql-formatter) under the hood with the `transactsql` dialect.
 - `alignAs` is a simple text pass that works best when `sql-formatter` has put one select item per line.
 - Comment conversion only targets **comment-only** lines.
 Inline `--` after code are left as-is.

 ## Dev Tips

 - See logs in **View → Output → SQL Stylist**.
-- Live build: `npm run watch` and use the Developer: Reload Window command in the Extension Host.